Fraud and corruption

 From 1 April 2015, responsibility for National Fraud Initiative (NFI) passed from the Audit Commission to the Cabinet Office.
 Future NFI exercises will use the powers given to the Minister for the Cabinet Office by Part 6 of the Local Audit and Accountability Act 2014.
 The existing code of data matching practice will continue in effect until the Minister for the Cabinet Office issues a new code.

 Data matching follows a Code of Practice that you can find on the Gov.uk website.

 For further information on the legal powers and the reasons why it matches particular information, visit the Gov.uk website.

 Our policy on raising concerns, which includes whistleblowing has recently been updated.
-Its aim is to encourage employees, councillors and members of the public to express any concerns they have about illegal or illegitimate practices involving the council or those organisations delivering services on its behalf, without fear of victimisation, discrimination or disadvantage.
+Its aim is to encourage employees, councillors and anyone undertaking duties on behalf of the Council to express any concerns they have about illegal or illegitimate practices involving the Council or those organisations delivering services on its behalf, without fear of victimisation, discrimination or disadvantage.

 An example of whistleblowing might be theft or misuse of council resources, a breach of safety regulations or where information relating to wrongdoing is being covered up.